Estellepeters/Kultra-Mega-Stores-Analysis/README.md

 # Kultra-Mega-Stores-Analysis
 Kultra Mega Stores (KMS) is a Lagos-based company specializing in office supplies and furniture.
 It serves a wide range of customers, including individual consumers, small retail businesses, and large corporate clients across Lagos and other parts of Nigeria.
+# Case Study 2: Kultra Mega Stores Inventory

+# Company Overview
+Kultra Mega Stores (KMS), headquartered in Lagos, specialises in office supplies and furniture.
+Its customer base includes individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos, Nigeria.
+You have been engaged as a Business Intelligence Analyst to support the Abuja division of KMS.
+The Business Manager has shared an Excel file containing order data from 2009 to 2012 and has requested that you analyze the data and present your key insights and findings.
+Apply your SQL skills from the DSA Data Analysis class and solve both case scenarios as shared in the document.

 # ## Case Scenario I
 ### Question 1: Which product category had the highest sales?